Colossians 4:7–9 NRSV

 Tychicus will tell you all the news about me; he is a beloved brother, a faithful minister, and a fellow servant in the Lord.
 I have sent him to you for this very purpose, so that you may know how we are and that he may encourage your hearts; he is coming with Onesimus, the faithful and beloved brother, who is one of you.
 They will tell you about everything here.

 Have you heard of Tychicus?

-I’ve always thought of these closing greetings in Paul’s letters as the “honorable mentions” section.
+I’ve always thought of these closing greetings in Paul’s letters as the honorable mentions section.
 Honestly, I’ve paid little to no attention to the names.
 It’s always felt to me like Paul was giving props to his posse or a shout-outs to his entourage.
-I guess it’s cool if you were Tychicus’ uncle or something.
+I guess it’s cool if you were Tychicus’s uncle or something.
 Honorable mention in the bible is no small thing.

-There’s Gospel acclaim and then there’s being famous for the Gospel.
-People who are famous for the Gospel are a dime a dozen.
-No one’s name gets mentioned in the New Testament because they wrote a viral blog post or authored a best selling book or because they were a famous mega church pastor.
+There’s gospel acclaim and then there’s being famous for the gospel.
+People who are famous for the gospel are a dime a dozen.
+No one’s name gets mentioned in the New Testament because they wrote a viral blog post or authored a best-selling book or pastored a megachurch.

-These days, the Church would be better served if we knew a lot more names like Tychicus.
-We need to make it our business to find out the name of someone who was martyred last week; the young woman’s name who left for Tanzania after college to translate the bible into a language yet to be written down; the name of the farmer who loaned too much money to his workers without expectation of repayment, and the name of the woman who works at the corner coffee shop who quietly serves people more like a shepherd than a barrista.
+These days, the church would be better served if we knew a lot more names like Tychicus.
+We need to make it our business to find out the name of someone who was martyred last week, the young woman’s name who left for Tanzania after college to translate the Bible into a language yet to be written down, the name of the farmer who loaned too much money to his workers without expectation of repayment, and the name of the woman who works at the corner coffee shop who quietly serves people more like a shepherd than a barista.

 - What is it about fame that is so seductive to our present age?

-- What would it look like for you to set your sights on the hidden glory of Gospel acclaim— to hear the shout of Heaven.
+- What would it look like for you to set your sights on the hidden glory of gospel acclaim— to hear the shout of heave?